OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ![Include script module](include-script-module.png)

-Now we can delete the step "Activate GCloud Service Account".
+Now, once I've copied the step to my "Destroy Ubuntu worker" runbook, I can delete the step "Activate GCloud Service Account".

 ### Specifying the execution container

-The first step in the runbook that I'm going to set to use an execution container is "Get GCP NLB IP".
+The first step in the runbook that I'm going to change to use an execution container is "Get GCP NLB IP".
 Before using a container, I have to setup an [external feed](http://g.octopushq.com/DockerRegistries) for [DockerHub](https://hub.docker.com/).
 To do this navigate to { Library, External Feeds, Add Feed }.

 ![docker feed](docker-feed.png)

 In the runbook the majority of steps are running GCP scripts but one uses the Azure CLI, to manage DNS.
-I'm going to set two variables to specify the Docker image to use.
+I'm going to set two variables to specify the Docker images.

-- Project.Default.Worker.DockerImage - This has a value of `octopusdeploy/worker-tools:1.0-ubuntu.18.04`, the default image I'm going to use is the Octopus [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools/) image.
+- Project.Default.Worker.DockerImage - This has a value of `octopusdeploy/worker-tools:1.0-ubuntu.18.04`, the default image I'm going to use is the Octopus [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools/) image, this will be used to run the Azure CLI step.
+- Project.GCP.Worker.DockerImage - This has a value of `octocrock/gcp-tools:1.0.0` and points to the image created from the Dockerfile created above.

 The "Get GCP NLB IP" runbook step runs a script that uses GCloud.
-I'm going to set a variable to specify the Docker image to use; I'll name it "Project.GCP.Worker.DockerImage" and set the value to `octocrock/gcp-tools:1.0.0`, this points to the image created from the Dockerfile created above.
 Now I can set the step to use the Worker Pool that contains the machine I configured to have Docker installed, I'll select "Linux Worker Pool".
-I'll also set the container image to use by specifying the "Project.GCP.Worker.DockerImage" variable.
+I'll also set the container image to use by specifying the `Project.GCP.Worker.DockerImage` variable.

 ![set exec container](set-exec-container.png)